How to Change Parent SCCM Site of SCCM Primary Server and Simplify Hierarchy ConfigMgr. SCCM 2007 End of Support 9th July 2019 Get Ready for Upgrade

 5. Wait until all the “.SHA” file/s processing to finish.
-There could be separate “.SHA” files for each components however, I’ve noticed it for the components like Collection Evaluator and SMS Object replication manager.
-You can verify the respective log files to review status.
+There could be separate “.SHA” files for each component however, I’ve noticed it for the components like Collection Evaluator and SMS Object replication manager.
+You can verify the respective log files to review the status.

 Resetting update flags for collection SMSDM005 **********~Processing file PR3.SHA

-This process would take time depending up on the objects (collection, packages, Adverts, Software Update and Operating system Objects etc..) in your environment.
-As this process will change the settings of all these objects and REMOVE the lock symbol on those objects.
+This process would take time depending upon the objects (collection, packages, Adverts, Software Update and Operating system Objects, etc..) in your environment.
+This process will change the settings of all these objects and REMOVE the lock symbol on those objects.

-6. Once detachment process is finished, you’ll see all the objects at “PR3” site server are un-locked.
-Have a look at following picture for more details.
+6. Once the detachment process is finished, you’ll see all the objects at the “PR3” site server is un-locked.
+Have a look at the following picture for more details.

 7. Verify the central server (CEN – Tier 1 Site).
-You would be able to see only PR2 site, that means the PR3 site has been removed successfully from hierarchy.
+You would be able to see only the PR2 site, which means the PR3 site has been removed successfully from the hierarchy.

 To be Continued…..
 Part 2